 What happens if there is an issue that could come under warranty?

 - Simply return the instrument or product to us for assessment.
 If you are not in Sydney we recommend insured registered post or similar to ensure the instrument is returned safely.
-Sax & Woodwind...and Brass accepts no responsibility for loss or damage during return transit.
+Sax & Woodwind...and Brass accepts no responsibility for loss or damage during transit to us.

 - Our technicians will assess the problem in consultation with the manufacturer if required.